Home » Crafts » Decoupage Basket | Hydrangea Napkins

 First, I thinned the paint a little to make it go further.
 I painted the entire basket, inside and outside.

 What kind of napkin do you use for decoupage?
 Beautiful paper napkins!
 These pretty hydrangea napkins were purchased on Amazon.
-I have used napkins from the dollar store as well, they have some very beautiful designs.
-After you open the napkins, it's obvious where you will need to divide them.
-Wet the paper napkin to easily tear it for decoupage.
-Because I only needed a straight line, I used a thin paint brush dipped in water.
-If you have an intricate pattern that needs to be torn, you can use an aqua brush.
-The aqua brush will allow you to follow a pattern.
-Oh my gosh, I think you will be surprised how easy the napkin is to tear once it is wet.
+I have also used napkins from the dollar store; they have some stunning designs.
+After you open the napkins, it’s obvious where you will need to divide them.
+Wet the paper napkin to tear it for decoupage easily.

-Separate three ply napkins
+three layers of napkins

 Butting up the two halves I tore apart, you can see that the pattern repeats.
 The beverage napkins were the perfect size for the woven basket.

 The Mod Podge I used was a glossy sheen.
-I applied a coat of mod podge medium to the basket.
+I applied a coat of Mod Podge medium to the basket.
 Then I laid the thin napkin on the basket and applied another light coat of the Mod Podge.

 Do you see the missing yellow flower right in the center of this image?
 It was torn, so stippling or dabbing the decoupage medium works better than brushing it on.
-I think I should have used a little saran wrap to help smooth it.
+I should have used a little saran wrap to help smooth it.
 Of course, it helps to have patience.

 Following the directions on the decoupage medium, I allowed the decoupage glue to dry before re-coating.
 Applying several coats will help protect the basket.

 Do you love the decoupage basket as much as I do?
-I even know where the seams are, and the patched yellow flower.
+I even know where the seams are and the patched yellow flower.
 But they are so hard to find.

 Vinyl Record Bowl My Uncommon Slice of Suburbia